-The whole premise of the story is based on Mary, who has her own conception of reality.
+The whole premise of the story is based on Maria, who has her own conception of reality.
 She believes that the soul exists and she also believes that a soul can transfer from a dead human being to a living human being or an object.
 You can even concentrate more souls in the same person and gain more power.
 One's knowledge and memory can live on through a kind of reincarnation.
-Mary is also convinced that one of the world's worst individuals, King Leopold II, has done just that.
-Mary has set out to stop him, whatever it takes.
+Maria is also convinced that one of the world's worst individuals, King Leopold II, has done just that.
+Maria has set out to stop him, whatever it takes.
 And it takes a lot.
 Souls can be good or evil, and she must concentrate enough good souls to fight Leopold, who is very powerful and alive.

 Demo: "The Heavy Suitcase"

 The "How to play" game is taking place several years before the story in the trilogy begins.
-It shows how Mary is caught by the police.
+It shows how Maria is caught by the police.
 She has killed "King Leopold" and sealed his soul in a child's body with lead sheets and tinfoil in a buried suitcase in the forest.
 Unfortunately for Maria, a female police investigator finds the suitcase and releases Leopold's soul again.
 It jumps directly to the investigator's unborn son.
-Mary is convicted a life sentence but escapes in Episode 1: The Pendulum of the Dead.
+Maria is convicted a life sentence but escapes in Episode 1: The Pendulum of the Dead.

 Spoiler Warning!
 Do not read the following text before playing the trilogy.

-Mary has taken her precautions and already prepared her escape before she was arrested.
+Maria has taken her precautions and already prepared her escape before she was arrested.
 The plan is complex and encrypted in codes so no one else but herself can understand the plan.
 But she is heavily medicated during the custody and has forgotten most of the details.
 This is the foundation of the rest of the game.
 She must figure out the plan and carry it out.

 Episode 1: "The Pendulum of the Dead"